-- 1. defining fishery goals and objectives with the involvement of stakeholders and managers, - 2. identifying management procedures to evaluate, - 3. simulating a halibut population using those management procedures, - 4. evaluating and presenting the results in a way that examines trade-offs, - 5. applying a chosen set of management procedures, - 6. and repeating this process in the future in case of changes in objectives, assumptions, or expectations.
+- 1. defining fishery goals and objectives with the involvement of stakeholders and managers, - 2. identifying management procedures to evaluate, - 3. simulating a halibut population with those management procedures, - 4. evaluating and presenting the results in a way that examines trade-offs, - 5. applying a chosen management procedure, and - 6. repeating this process in the future in case of changes in objectives, assumptions, or expectations.